 The British Red Cross helps people in crisis, whoever and wherever they are.
 They offer help specifically during the pandemic, as well as mental health support, wheelchair support, refugee and asylum seeker support, financial advice and more.
 They have a network of volunteers providing support.
 Get in touch here.

 Crisis are the national charity for homeless people, providing vital support to help people rebuild their lives out of homelessness for good.
 If you’re homeless, Crisis can offer you expert help to find safe housing, an opportunity to gain new skills plus wellbeing and safety advice at their Skylight centres.

 For nearly 50 years, St Mungo’s has been at the forefront of efforts to tackle homelessness.
 They have services in outreach, accommodation, health, recovery, employment and more.
 They also have two care homes for older people who have experienced homelessness.

 Hey Girls gives a box of product away to girls and young women in the UK from low-income families for every one box that’s sold.

+Action on Addiction is a UK addictions charity.
 They provide life-saving treatment for individuals and families affected by all kinds of addiction including alcohol, drugs (prescribed and nonprescribed), gambling, gaming, sex and love, and some food-related disorders.